gesiscss/face2face/docs/index.rst

 - Creating different kinds of networks
 - Methods for the statistical analysis of networks and Data Objects containing tij- and/or metadata.
 - Useful visualisation methods for the statistcal analysis
-- Notebook tutorials for the correct usage of the package
+- Notebook tutorials for the correct usage of the toolbox

 Audience
 ---------

-The audience for this face2face package includes social scientists who have basic knowledge about programming and who wants to extend their methods by computational social science methods.
-This
-Package should give an idea on the use of Python or other programming languages on datasets.
+The audience for this face2face toolbox includes social scientists who have basic knowledge about programming and who wants to extend their methods by computational social science methods.
+This toolbox should give an idea on the use of Python or other programming languages on datasets.

 Free software
 -------------